Defining SQL Queries

 In aiosql we can use this for a bulk publish method that operates over a list of blog entries.

--- name: bulk_publish*!
+-- name: bulk-publish*!

 -- Insert many blogs at once